How to run Tezos¶

-Upon finding such irregularity, it will emit respectively a double-baking or double-endorsing denunciation operation, which will cause the offender to loose its security deposit.
+Upon finding such irregularity, it will emit respectively a double-baking or double-endorsing denunciation operation, which will cause the offender to lose its security deposit.

 The docker image runs the daemons by default for all your keys.
 Assuming you run on Carthagenet, to know if you baked, just run:

 mainnet.sh for Mainnet).